 The best thing to do is to surround yourself in a bubble of sorts.
 If you don’t get to your emails on time, you miss a phone call, or someone gets frustrated that you can’t head to the golf course, that’s perfectly fine.
 Let that stuff work itself out.
 What really matters is getting done what you set aside for yourself to do.

 How your life moves going forward is up to you and you alone.
 No one else is invested in your success.
 They’re invested in their own.
 And a lot of them don’t want you to do well.
 Take some time to yourself and decide what you have a flair for, do it unapologetically and learn how to say no to any and all distractions.
-Before you know it, your life will start to change right before your eyes.Opinions expressed here by Contributors are their own.
+Before you know it, your life will start to change right before your eyes.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.